joelchoo/live-parking-info/basic-web-app/pres/presentation.md

 # Our API call

-"What are the X and Y coordinates of this postcode?"
+"What are the X and Y coordinates of this location?"

 [https://docs.onemap.sg/#onemap-rest-apis](https://docs.onemap.sg/#onemap-rest-apis)